MiguSchweiz/rpiVideoLoop/README.md

 # rpiVideoLoop
 on startup plays a playlist in kodi in loopmode.
-With an optional button attached to gpio, playlist restart can be initiated.
+With an optional button attached to gpio playlist restart can be initiated.
+Works with Raspbian Stretch.

+* Prerequisites

+	* git (`sudo apt-get install git`)

 * Installation